 Instructions

-- In a small pan add oil and let it heat up.
+- Place a small pan on medium-high heat, add oil and let it heat up.
 Once the oil starts to shimmer, add the whole cumin, dried red chilies and curry leaves.

 - Stir till nicely coated and saute about 30 seconds, now add the sliced garlic and saute another 30-60 seconds till the garlic gets to a golden brown color.